Nagpur Junction railway station: Amenities

 The main building of the station has waiting rooms for the passengers.
 A reception-cum-lounge is provided in the retiring rooms for the comfort of passengers during the check-in/check-out period.
 There are two entry/exit gates for entering and leaving the station premises.
 The west-end Sitabuldi side is the main entry point, other is from the cotton market side.

+Diesel Loco Shed, Motibagh

+A diesel loco shed lies to the north of Nagpur Junction railway station.
+A former Narrow gauge diesel shed, it only houses shunter locomotives after the closing of the narrow gauge routes in 2019.